Maya Lahav

 Recent Engagements

-Chairing Panel – International Stockholm Criminology Symposium, June 2025
+Chairing and Speaking – International Stockholm Criminology Symposium, June 2025

 Speaker – British Society of Criminology Conference, July 2025